padmoney/joinus/mobile.md

 - The tools of choice to solve the problem
 - BONUS: Ability to write test code
 - BONUS: Create encrypted communication (using asymmetric keys, eg. GPG) between the application and the server

+### Submitting

+- Create a public GitHub repository and submit your code as Pull Request.